You are here: Start » User Interface » Creating Deep Learning Model

 Point location results visualized after the training.

-It is highly recommended to use data augmentations (appropriate to the task) to improve network's ability to generalize learned information.
-If results are still not satisfactory the following standard methods can be used to improve model performance:
+It is highly recommended to use data augmentations (appropriate to the task) to improve the network's ability to generalize learned information.
+If results are still not satisfactory, the following standard methods can be used to improve model performance:

 • changing the feature size,